maeklong/maeklong.github.io/Juniper/JNCDA.md

 + interviews
 + questionnaires
 + **Feedback : As you begin to work with the customer more closely, you will need to gather the data necessary to accurately determine what you will need for your network design.
 Use questionnaires, surveys, and interviews to interact with your customer’s workforce.**
++ questionnaires
++ interviews
++ job aids
++ **Feedback : Using questionnaires, interviews, and job aids are great ways to gather data about the customer's current networking environment.**

 ### Network Design
 + You should understand the state of the customer's current network.